-8 Programme Memory Option (description only - separate manual needed)
+8 Programme Memory Option

-With this option, you can store up to 8 sets of configuration and calibration data.
+With the MEM-08 option, you can store up to 8 sets of configuration and calibration data.
 This is useful if you want to connect a number of different sensors, each with different calibration, to the meter, selected by rotary switch.
 Each memory location can have its own input/display calibration, alarm settings, and analogue O/P calibration.
-NB Linearisation, Theoretical Calibration and InFlight compensation are not available with this option.
-Nor is external tare or reset.
+NB The linearisation facility is not available with this option.